By Karen Charman

 landscape littered with seemingly unending tracts of twisted and

-broken buildings, infrastructure, and the various trappings of modern
+broken buildings, infrastructure, and the various trappings of

-comment: “This scenery is beyond my imagination.”
+with this simple comment: “This scenery is beyond my imagination.”

-Frontline clearly explains how, without electricity to run the valves
+Frontline clearly explains how, without electricity to run the

 Electric Mark 1 boiling water reactors (BWRs) then in operation

 quickly began to melt.
-(Loss of all electricity is one of the most
+(Loss of all electricity is one of the

-could—and did—trigger explosions.
+small spark could—and did—trigger explosions.

 “It was an unprecedented multiple meltdown disaster,”